Talking Art | Your Quick and Easy Toolkit on Speaking With Confidence About Art

 Have you ever been asked what you think about a work of art and not known what to say?

 Art is among the richest ways people can connect.
-It can activate imaginations, ask questions and elicit our values.
-But finding the words to communicate this can be a challenge.
+It activates imaginations, provokes thought and draws out our values.
+Finding the words to communicate this power however, can prove challenging.
 With this in mind, we’ve devised a toolkit for busy people who want to talk about art, without getting a fine arts degree.
 Here’s how to talk with confidence about art.

 Describe What You See

-It sounds simple, but consider - what do you see?
-Sure, art can be more than aesthetics - but it's also bound to them.
+Ask yourself the simple question: what do you see?
+Sure, art is about more than just aesthetics, but it's also bound to them.
 No matter how esoteric a work is, the clue to understanding it lies with how it looks.
 So, when encountering any work of art consider what is portrayed and how.
 A picture of a house that looks hyper-realistic tells a different story than one made of chaotic, brief brushstrokes.

 Step one, even if it’s an abstract painting, tell us, what do you see?